When moving home it can be easy to forget things or sometimes know where to start. So I’ve compiled an easy checklist to help keep you on track.

 When we moved into our apartment last year, I made sure I kept hold of boxes and bubble wrap that came with things I bought online for packing and we also bought cardboard boxes in a pack from Amazon.
 These were so handy and were delivered straight to our door so there was no worrying about how to carry big boxes home say from your local supermarket or shop.
 These came, we unpacked and filled them up.
 Get a marker pen and labels and mark what is in each box as you go along.
 There’s nothing worse than not knowing which one to start with first, as unpacking can take time.
 Also don’t underestimate the amount of brown tape you will need!

 It’s good to pack a bag or box of essential items you’ll need when you first move in, in case it’s too late to unpack.
 Think food, toothpaste, toothbrushes, pet food, medications and anything you regularly use.

 Have A Clear Out

 Moving house is the perfect time to really have a clear out.
 Start going through your stuff in advance and be strict and throw out what you definitely don’t need.
 Make a little money from things you have never worn or don’t use.
 There are plenty great sites for selling unwanted goods; Ebay of course is one of the biggest, but there are other great sites and apps such as Depop for selling clothing and Music Magpie for DVD’s and tech.
-Alternatively donate to charity, plenty of charity shops are always looking for donations, click to find your nearest Shelter or Oxfam shop.
+Alternatively donate to charity, plenty of charity shops are always looking for donations.

 Leave The Cleaning To An Expert